Bound to Life

 Our names erased, masters no more.

-And find the old threads that bound us to others.
+We rise again, and find the old threads that bound us to others.

 My parents are dead.